Seasat Satellite's Synthetic Aperture Radar: History & Tech Specs

 On June 27 GMT, 1978, NASA undertook a momentous task: launching the Seasat satellite in order to demonstrate the feasibility of orbital remote sensing for ocean observation.
 On board was the first NASA synthetic aperture radar sensor ever deployed.

-This mission supplied the 35-year-old data that the Alaska Satellite Facility, a NASA Distributed Active Archive Center (DAAC), has processed into a treasure trove of digital images.
+This mission supplied the decades-old data that the Alaska Satellite Facility, a NASA Distributed Active Archive Center (DAAC), has processed into a treasure trove of digital images.
 The new imagery enables scientists to travel back in time for research on oceans, sea ice, volcanoes, forest land cover, glaciers, and more.
 Before now, only a small percentage of Seasat data was processed digitally.

 Although Seasat suffered a catastrophic power failure on October 10, 1978, in 106 days the satellite collected more synthetic aperture radar information about the ocean surface—its primary mission—than had been acquired in the previous 100 years of shipboard research.